 - you have not had any COVID-19 symptoms since the new exposure.

-- you are not an inpatient or resident in a health care setting or a health care worker in certain situations.
+If you had your final dose of the COVID-19 vaccine and two weeks have passed and then you are a close contact of someone who tests positive, you do not need to quarantine unless you are an inpatient or resident in a health care setting or a health care worker in certain situations.

 Contact tracers use key dates to determine the amount of time you need to stay home.
 Your contact tracer will help walk you through this.

 - Symptom onset date – the first day you noticed symptoms.
 This is the date contact tracers will use to determine your timeline.
 (If you haven't had symptoms, contact tracers will use the date you got tested.)